Caleydo/caleydo-doc/install.md

 Installation
 =============

+When installing Caleydo on Linux or Windows you can either simply run Caleydo or install it.
+Installing will associated Caleydo projects files with Caleydo and add Caleydo to your programs, while just running Caleydo is easier if you just want to try it out!

-Caleydo currently does not require you to install anything.
-Just download it for your platform and unpack the archive.
+To *just run* Caleydo without installation download the zip versions for your platform and unpack the archive.
 You will now have a caleydo folder.
 To start Caleydo, run the Caleydo.exe on Windows, the Caleydo executable on Linux which is in this folder.
-On Mac run caleydo/Caledyo.app/Contents/MacOS/Caleydo.
+To run Caleydo on Mac OS X, simply double-click the Caleydo app.
+When running Caleydo for the first time on Mac OS X 10.8 (Mountain Lion), shift + right click the Caleydo app and then select "Open" from the menu and confirm that you want to run the application.
 That's it!

-If you just want to try out caleydo, you can also try the webstart version, which is also available on the download page.
-Webstart lets you try Caleydo with only one click, independent of you platform.
-However, the webstart version tends to be a bit problematic sometimes, so if you're having troubles, go with the regular download.
+To *install* Caleydo on Windows choose the installer (exe file) form the download page and run the installer.
+On Linux we currently provide debian packages.
+On Mac OS X, simply drag the Caleydo app into your "Applications" folder.

 Java
 -----
-Remeber that Caleydo requires you to have Oracle's Java runtime environment (version 6 or more recent) installed.
-Mac OS comes with Java pre-installed, so you'll be fine if you use Mac.
-If you're using Windows and don't have Java installed go here .
+Remember that Caleydo requires you to have a Java runtime environment (version 7 or more recent) installed.
+You can get Java [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

-For Linux users: note that we only support Oracle's reference implementation, NOT OpenJDK.
-This doesn't mean that OpenJDK won't work.
-We simply haven't tested it.
-You can get RPMs and tar.gz files here .
-For Ubuntu/Debian there is no packaged version of Java 7 currently available.
-For options go here .
+On Mac OS X you have to manually install Java 7 JDK (NOT the JRE!) from Oracle on Macs to get Caleydo working.
+Otherwise Mac OS does not recognize the correctly installed Java versions.
+On Windows you can use either JDK or JRE.

+On Linux Caleydo works fine with the OpenJDK that is part of many distributions.

 Requirements
 -------------
 As Caleydo deals with large amounts of data and uses high-end computer graphics to display content, you will need somewhat recent hardware, operating systems and graphics-card drivers.
-For details see the System Requiremetns section on the "download"../../download-caleydo page.
+For details see the System Requirements section on the [download](download.md) page.